 Whether you plan on evacuating or staying at home, it is crucial that you don’t leave your pet alone.
 “Abandoning your pet is not an option,” emphasizes Lisa Mendheim, Public Education Coordinator, Broward County Animal Care.
 “It is cruel and against the law.”

 In short, plan, plan, plan.
-Pay attention to the weather and plan ahead of time whether you will evacuate or stay home.
-Reservations at shelters, kennels, hotels and stables must be made in advance, so make your storm decisions early – your animals are depending on you.
+Pay attention to the weather and know ahead of time whether you will need to evacuate or stay home.
+Reservations at shelters, kennels, hotels and stables must be made in advance, so make your storm decisions early – your animals are depending on you to keep them safe.